-Section 2.1 - Trustee details Section 2.1 - - Trustee details ------------------------------- --------- ------- ----------- ---------
+Section 2.1 - Trustee details --------- ----- ----------- ---------

 e details

 How many trustees are there?

 Trustee 1

 Full given name(s) Surname Date of birth

-Residential address of individual t rustee (PO box is NOT acceptable)
+Residential address of individual trustee (PO box is NOT a acceptable)

 Suburb State Postcode Country

 Trustee 2

 Full given name(s) Surname Date of birth

-Residential address of individual t rustee (PO box is NOT acceptable)
+Residential address of individual trustee (PO box is NOT a acceptable)

 Suburb State Postcode Country

 Trustee 3

 Full given name(s) Surname Date of birth

-Residential address of individual t rustee (PO box is NOT acceptable)
+Residential address of individual trustee (PO box is NOT a acceptable)

 Suburb State Postcode Country

-- Regulated trust with a company as trustee - go to Sect ion 3 on page 62.

-- Regulated trust with individual trustee(s) this Identification Form is now complete.
+- Regulated trust with a company as trustee go to Section 3 on page 62. - Regulated trust with individual trustee(s) this Identification Form is now complete.
 Please proceed to the Tax Status Declaration Form on page 66. - Unregulated trust with a company as trustee go to Section 3 on page 62. - Unregulated trust with individual trustee(s) this Identification Form is now complete.
 Please proceed to the Verification Requirements on page 64 and complete the Tax Status Declaration form on page 66.